 Talent adding TEMED to the gel mix and mixing it, with the TEMED container in the shot.

-To cast the gel, pipet 9 microliters of gel mix onto each coverslip or glass-bottom dish [1].
-Flatten the gel with the silanized coverslip, pressing down on it with forceps to ensure that the gel spreads across the entire area of the coverslip [2].
+To cast the gel, pipet 9 microliters of gel mix onto each silanized coverslip or glass-bottom dish [1].
+Flatten the gel with the siliconized coverslip, pressing down on it with forceps to ensure that the gel spreads across the entire area of the coverslip [2].

 Talent pipetting the gel mix onto the coverslip or glass dish.